gskielian/Microwave-Automation/README.md

 Microwave-Automation
 ====================

-I hope to create a clean interface for microwave.
+Using a relay-controlled microwave to evaluate the suitability of pyserial for certain applications.